-We were in compliance with each of these covenants, except for the Leverage Ratio.
-However, due to subsequent reductions in amounts of funded debt, no continuing default occurred and the bank has granted a waiver for any default that may have occurred as a result of the Leverage Ratio as of April 30, 2016.
-We expect to remain in compliance with each of these covenants for the balance of fiscal 2017.
+We were in compliance with each of these covenants as of July 31, 2016 and expect to remain in compliance with each of these covenants for the balance of fiscal 2017.

 The Credit Agreement contains customary representations, warranties, conditions precedent to credit extensions, affirmative and negative covenants and events of default.
 The negative covenants include restrictions on liens, additional indebtedness in excess of \$5.0 million, acquisitions, fundamental changes, dispositions of property, restricted payments, and transactions with affiliates and lines of business.
 The events of default include a change in control provision.
 The Credit Agreement also contains covenants that limit the use of proceeds from the facility, including letters of credit, to fund or support oil and gas exploration activities within Russia.
 These provisions could negatively impact our ability to conduct business within Russia.